wp-plugins/backwpup/readme.txt

 == Changelog ==
+= Version 3.0.5 =
+* Changed: Display only normal messages on progress bars
+* Changed: Detection of multisite blog upload folder
+* Changed: Backups list for destination file will not cached.
+* Changed: Reduced files of AWS SDK to the only needed.
+* Fixed: Side load braking if no folder permissions
+* Fixed: Multiple backups deletion on backups page not working
+* Fixed: DB optimize and check not only use WP tables if selected
+* Fixed: File deletion on Dropbox if folder name has a space
+* Fixed: False scheduling time in some timezones
+* Removed: Option for excluding file, cache, temp folders.
+Can done with file/folder exclusion too.
+* Added: Option to restart the job on archive creation if a size of files reached
+* Added: Option to set Zip method (PclZip or ZipArchive)
+* Improved: Performance if PclZip used.
+* Updated: AWS SDK to Version 1.6.1
+* Updated: AWS SDK to Version 2.2.0 (PHP 5.3.3+)

 = Version 3.0.4 =
 * Changed: default settings for 'Restart on every main step' and 'Reduce server load' to disabled
 * Fixed: Settings not correctly set to default